mafut/setups/README.md

 # PHP Development with Code-Server

-### dev_ubuntu.sh
+### setup_lamp.sh

-This script setup Apache-PHP-MySQL site with Code-Server.
+This script set up Linux-Apache-MySQL-PHP (LAMP) site with Code-Server on Ubuntu.
 This also supports multi-user and expects the following as the result.

 Url | What you can
 -|-